Korn type Inequalities for Objective Structures: Introduction

 The reverse estimates being trivial, an equivalent form is to say that the seminorms $\norm{\nabla \Pi_{\rm iso} \fdot}_{L^2(\Omega)}$ and $\norm{\pi_{\rm rot} \nabla \fdot}_{L^2(\Omega)}$, respectively, $\norm{\nabla \fdot}_{L^2(\Omega)}$ and $\norm{\pi_{\rm rot} \nabla \fdot}_{L^2(\Omega)}$ are equivalent.

+In fact, numerous generalizations of Korn's basic inequality have been established, in particular, over the last years, including settings in more general function spaces (Orlicz spaces, functions of bounded variation), estimates for incompatible fields (that cannot be written as a gradient), and nonlinear rigidity inequalities.
+For a comprehensive summary, we refer the reader to the recent paper \cite{LewintanMuellerNeff:21} and the references cited therein.

+In more direct connection with the subject of the present contribution are discretized versions of the continuum Korn inequality that, motivated by the analysis of numerical approximation schemes, have been obtained in various settings.
+By way of example we mention \cite{Brenner:04,MardalWinther:06,DiPietroNicaise:13,CarstensenSchedensack:15,LiMingShi:17,BottiDiPietroGuglielmana:19,LiMingWang:21}.
 More recently, discrete versions of the Korn inequality have been developed that apply to systems of interacting particles and provide rigidity estimates for crystals in terms of their configurational energy.
 Such estimates are at the basis of the stability analysis of lattice systems: If a configuration is a critical point of the configurational energy, \ie, the forces within the particle system are in balance, one is interested in criteria that guarantee that such a configuration is stable, see, \eg, \cite{E2007,Hudson2011,Ortner2013,Braun2016}.
+It bears emphasis that, in comparison to pure continuum models, such atomistic systems are considerably more delicate as not only continuum (and hence long wave length) perturbations but also possible disorder at the atomistic scale has to be taken into account.
+From a technical point of view this amounts to additional degrees of freedom in possibly high dimensional discrete gradients (cp.\ \cite{FrieseckeTheil:02,ContiDolzmannKirchheimMueller:06,Schmidt:06,Schmidt:09}) that need to be controlled in terms of energy estimates so that eventually (a suitable version of) a Cauchy-Born rule can be established.

-There are two principal features that are at the core of a discrete Korn inequality for a lattice system (c.f.\ \cite{Hudson2011,Braun2016}): 1.\ Periodicity: The periodic arrangement of particles allows for the application of Fourier transform methods to establish `phonon stability'; and 2.\ Exhaustion of the full space: In bulk systems there are no soft modes due to buckling type deformations.
+There are two principal features that are at the core of a discrete Korn inequality for a lattice system (cf.\ \cite{Hudson2011,Braun2016}): 1.\ Periodicity: The periodic arrangement of particles allows for the application of Fourier transform methods to establish `phonon stability'; and 2.\ Exhaustion of the full space: In bulk systems there are no soft modes due to buckling type deformations.